open-wc/open-wc/packages/building-rollup/README.md

 ```

 ### Common extensions
+Note: Many extensions add non-native syntax to your code, which can be bad for maintenance longer term.
+Make sure you're willing to accept this before adding plugins.

 #### Resolve commonjs
 CommonJS is the module format for NodeJS, and not suitable for the browser.
 Rollup only handles es modules by default, but it's easy to add https://github.com/rollup/rollup-plugin-commonjs: